architect/arc.codes/src/views/docs/en/guides/extend/architect-plugins.md

 This method encapsulates [Architect's existing @macro functionality][macros]: extending Architect's generated CloudFormation `sam.json` with your own custom extensions.

 **As a plugin author, if you intend for your plugin to create custom Lambdas**, you would be expected to leverage the plugin author helper method [`createLambdaJSON` described below](#createLambdaJSON) to painlessly create CloudFormation-compatible JSON representing your new cloud functions.
-You must also implement the [`pluginFunctions`](#pluginFunctions) plugin interface method.
+You must also implement the [`pluginFunctions`](#pluginFunctions) plugin interface method to inform Architect of new Lambdas you are creating.

 #### Arguments